ZeroPhone/ZPUI/docs/setup.rst

 Installing and updating ZPUI
 ############################

-Installing ZPUI on a ZeroPhone
+Installing ZPUI on real hardware (Raspberry Pi and other SBCs)
 ==============================

+If you want to use ZPUI on your Linux PC without an external screen&buttons, scroll to :ref:`the emulator section <emulator>`.

-ZPUI is installed by default on official ZeroPhone SD card images.
-However, if for some reason you don't have it installed on your ZeroPhone's SD card, or if you'd like to install ZPUI on some other OS, this is what you have to do:
+ZPUI is installed by default on official Blepis and ZeroPhone SD card images.
+However, if for some reason you don't have it installed on your SD card, or if you'd like to install ZPUI on some other OS, you have to log in (using SSH or keyboard/mouse) and do this:

 Installation
 ------------